nojronatron/taskmaster/README.md

 Added styling.

-Implemented RecyclerView on AllTasks Activity, along with Spinner element to show hard-coded task list.
+Implemented TaskModel to carry data, RecyclerView on AllTasks Activity, and a Spinner element to show hard-coded tasks in a list.

 ## Feature Tasks